 Why we picked the Dell S2418H:

 The 1080p resolution isn’t the holy grail of PC usage as it once was, but it can still look good on the right screen and the Dell S2418 is such a display.
 It’s incredibly affordable, often priced below $200 in sales, which for a 24-inch screen, even in 2019, is a steal.
 It’s a reliable all-around choice for a home office or a dorm-room desktop.
-If you just want a monitor that is going to work, but more importantly won’t cost you an arm and a leg, look no further.
+If you just want a monitor that will work well — but more importantly won’t cost you an arm and a leg — look no further.

 The Dell S2419H isn’t just a good budget monitor, it’s a good monitor overall.
 The color accuracy is fantastic, and the contrast ratio is still extremely competitive, coming in at 1000:1 at full brightness.
 If you’re looking for a good all-around monitor, but you don’t want to make the jump to 4K or invest in an ultrawide, this is a very good pick.